j2store/userguide/seblod.md

 4. In the right hand side, click on the '<' symbol, next to the **J2Store Tab** and it will be added to the form as shown in the below image.
 ![](show-in-frontend-5.png)

 5. After that, in the right side, near the '+' sign, choose 'All App Folders' in the select list and you can see a list of items displayed below.
-Scroll down to spot **J2Store_Cart** and add it the construction layout, by cliking in the '<' arrow seen in the extreme right of the item.
+Scroll down to locate **J2Store_Cart** and add it to the construction layout, by cliking in the '<' arrow seen in the extreme right of the item.
 All these actions are illustrated in the image below:
 ![](show-in-frontend-6.png)
 Place the **J2Store Tab** and **J2Store_Cart** items as shown in the image by drag and drop.